Greece to split Postbank after sale stumbles

 "It's the path of least resistance as the government is mandated to resolve the issue," said an analyst who declined to be named.

-He said that it made sense for the government to recapitalize the bank on its own and see what it can do with it at a later stage.
+He said that it made sense for the government to recapitalise the bank on its own and see what it can do with it at a later stage.

 FUNDING NEEDED